Consumable Data via Quantum Communication: Consumable data

 \end{definition}

 We refer to the quantity appearing in the lower bound in \Cref{def:consumable} as the \textit{consumability rate} of $P$.
-In other words, we can say that a problem $P$ is a consumable data problem if its consumability rate is polynomial, and it is nonconsumable otherwise.
+In other words, we can say that a problem $P$ is a consumable data problem if its consumability rate is polynomial, and it is non-consumable otherwise.
+Note that $m$ is bounded by a function of $n$ so we have a slight abuse of notation, but this will not be a concern for the problems we consider.
 There is a subtlety in this definition, in the sense that the benefit of consumability arises when Alice chooses to use a particular communication protocol (typically a quantum one over a classical one) but the definition itself does not specify why she would have such a preference.
 A natural way to introduce a preference is by formulating a strategic game that involves communication.
 We provide an example in \cref{sec:auction}.

-Note that any problem involving only deterministic classical communication must be nonconsumable -- every Bob can just copy Alice's message into his own working space.
-We also show in \Cref{sec:no_rival_quantum_data} that if $P$ corresponds to a \emph{decision} problem, then even with quantum communication it must be a nonconsumable data problem.
+Note that any problem involving only deterministic classical communication must be non-consumable -- every Bob can just copy Alice's message into his own working space.
+We also show in \Cref{sec:no_rival_quantum_data} that if $P$ corresponds to a \emph{decision} problem, then even with quantum communication it must be a non-consumable data problem.
 This is because the Bobs can apply the Shadow Tomography protocol \cite{Aaronson2018-in} (unless the Bobs are only allowed classical communication between themselves and limited quantum memory).
 Nevertheless, consumability can be proved for certain search problems (with many solutions) solved using randomised or quantum communication.
 There are a few cases where consumability or nonconsumability can be characterized, which we discuss below: